-In June 2017, GASB issued Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The provisions in Statement No. 87 are effective for fiscal years beginning after December 15, 2019.
-Management has yet to determine whether the implementation of this statement will have a material effect on the financial statements.
+In April 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which improves the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+The provisions in Statement No. 88 are effective for fiscal years beginning after June 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements.